odinuv/web/en/apv/walkthrough/html-forms/index.md

 ### Summary
 Now you should be able to create HTML forms with many different controls.
-Keep in mind that forms cannot be processed by the HTML language, so so far none of the forms can actually do anything.
-When creating HTML forms, it is important to know what a name and value of each control is, and how they behave when the form is actually submitted (because there are some differences between the controls).
+Keep in mind that forms cannot be processed by the HTML language, so far none of the forms can actually do anything.
+When creating HTML forms, it is important to know what the **name** and **value** of each control is, and how they behave when the form is actually submitted (because there are some differences between the controls).
 Also keep in mind that if you have form elements outside the `form` tag, they will be displayed as usually, but they will not be working